 Mosey Frye Mysteries

-Six books in the Mosey Frye Mysteries Series are currently available: Murder in High Cotton, which contains Books 1-3, The Summer House at Larkspur, Book 4, The Incident at Sunny Banks, Book 5, and The House with a Secret Cellar, Book 6.
-In Fayetteville, Pearl’s Books, 28 E. Center St., and the University of Arkansas Bookstore have print copies.
+You may purchase print copies at Pearl’s Books, 28 E. Center St., in Fayetteville, and Two Friends Books, 801 SE 8th St., in Bentonville.
 You may also purchase print copies at Novel in Memphis.
-Print and digital books can be ordered at The Wild Rose Press Bookstore (online), Amazon, Apple Books, Google Books, Barnes & Noble, KOBO, Scribd, and other fine retailers.
+Print and digital books can be ordered at The Wild Rose Press Bookstore (online), Amazon, Apple Books, Google Books, Barnes & Noble, Kobo, Scribd, and other fine retailers.

 Murder at Waite House